abigailramsoe/aeGenomics/day3/README.md

 6. Now create two new bam files where you filter the reads so we only retain reads with a mapping quality of greater than or equal to 1.
 (Hint: look at the exercises from https://github.com/ANGSD/adv_binf_2023_week1/tree/main/day2).

-Repeat the above steps exercise with the two new filtered bam files.
+Repeat the above STEP 5 with the two new filtered bam files.
 How do the numbers differ?

 ## PART 2 - Data analysis: